datapractice/machinelearners/title.md

+# Into the data: an archaeology of machine learning

-# Machine learners: an archaeology of prediction
+## Machine learners: an archaeology of prediction
 ## Unlearning machine learning
 ## Into the data: diagramming machine learning
 ## Forms of data thought: entanglements of subjectivity and computation